chemouna/Decor/README.md

 pretty
 ======

-A convenience library to process View attributes in layouts at runtime.
+A convenience library to process View attributes in Android layout files at runtime.